thomasdavis/backbonetutorials/_posts/2011-10-10-organizing-backbone-using-modules.md

 ## Example File Structure

 There are many different ways to lay out your files and I believe it is actually dependent on the size and type of the project.
 In the example below views and templates are mirroed in file structure.
-Collections and Models aren't categorized into folders kind of like an ORM.
+Collections and Models are categorized into folders kind of like an ORM.

 {% highlight javascript %}
 /* File Structure